 “So @Beyonce didn’t write her verses,” asked one Twitter user, who attached a screenshot of the list of writers shown on Apple Music.

 “Beyoncé ate on the savage remix but y’all know mf well she did not write that sh*t,” read another tweet.

 “Beyonce rapping sound good cuz the GOAT write for her,” read a third tweet while another said: “no shade to her though. i don’t care when artists don’t write their own lyrics … i just can’t imagine a world in which beyoncé knows what onlyfans is.”

 On the other hand, there are lots of people who don’t care either way.

 Neither Beyoncé or Megan Thee Stallion has addressed the backlash, as of writing.
 But overall, it appears that this is just a big misunderstanding.

 While Beyoncé’s name does not appear to be listed on Apple Music, she is credited as a songwriter on Spotify.
 And honestly, it’s no surprise.

-Although she has faced criticism for the number of writers she uses, she is still very much involved.
-Two of her producers, Cool & Dre, even told Billboard in 2018 that she is “100 percent involved” in the songwriting process.
+Although she has faced criticism for the number of writers she uses, she is still very much involved in the songwriting process.
+Two of her producers, Cool & Dre, even told Billboard in 2018 that she is “100 percent involved” when it comes to creating a song.